Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Related Work

 \section{Related Work}

-While our focus on using LLMs to rewrite queries in human-LLM conversations is relatively new, researchers have explored the potential of rewriting SQL queries with LLMs in the recent past~\cite{liu2024queryrewritinglargelanguage}.
-In a different setting~\citet{ma-etal-2023-query} used a Retrieval-Augmented LLM to rewrite questions in a single-turn QA setting.
+Related efforts in obtaining better LLM responses have focused on multi-agent collaborations \cite{du2023improvingfactualityreasoninglanguage, zhao-etal-2025-language}.
+Although effective, these require access to multiple (often, different) LLMs during inference, which might not be realistic.
+In a different setting,~\citet{ma-etal-2023-query} used a Retrieval-Augmented LLM to rewrite questions in a single-turn QA setting.

-\citet{Li_2024} perform prompt-rewriting using a combination of supervised and reinforcement learning.
-However, their work focused solely on single-turn document generation tasks, not multi-turn conversations.
+\citet{Li_2024} performs prompt-rewriting using a combination of supervised and reinforcement learning, although focusing just on single-turn document generation tasks.
 Their work also differs in requiring to update model weights, which might not always be feasible with limited compute.
-In a recent effort towards understanding implicit intent in user queries, ~\citet{qian-etal-2024-tell} propose a dataset and a benchmark for evaluating model understanding of vague or underspecified user prompts.
-Although their work does not involve rewriting user prompts, they show that with further training, LLMs can be made better at recovering plausible details missing in the user prompt.

-Related to our evaluation setup, ~\citet{malaviya2024contextualizedevaluationstakingguesswork} include synthetically generated contexts to help the LLM make better judgments while choosing one response over the other.
-However, since our setup leverages real-world conversational histories, we do not need synthetic contexts.
+In a recent effort towards understanding implicit intent in user queries, ~\citet{qian-etal-2024-tell} shows that with further training, LLMs can be made better at recovering plausible details missing in the user prompt.
+Somewhat related to our evaluation setup, in the absence of a natural conversational context, ~\citet{malaviya2024contextualizedevaluationstakingguesswork} include synthetically generated contexts to help the LLM make better judgments while choosing one response over the other.